zuckung/endless-sky-plugins/README.md

 <br>

-Adds a mission on Stormhold(Alcyone system) which leads you to Geminus(Castor system) to buy the four Navy licenses.<br>
+Adds a mission on Stormhold (Alcyone system) which leads you to Geminus (Castor system) to buy the four Navy licenses.<br>

 <br>

-The mission can get started with 550.000 credits cash available.
-You have to pay 50.000 credits for making the contact and 500.000 credits for each of the four licenses.<br>
+The mission can get started with 550,000 credits cash available.
+You have to pay 50,000 credits for making the contact and 500,000 credits for each of the four licenses.<br>

 If you reject the mission, you can restart it on other visits.
-Also not buying all licenses lets the buying mission on Geminus restart on other landings(till all are bought).<br>
+Also not buying all licenses lets the buying mission on Geminus restart on other landings (until all are bought).<br>

-You get the following licenses : Navy license, Navy Auxiliary license, Navy Cruiser license, Navy Carrier license.<br>
+You get the following licenses: Navy license, Navy Auxiliary license, Navy Cruiser license, Navy Carrier license.<br>

 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/navy.licenses01.jpg' width='400'>